When Skills & Training Are Cut: How to Protect Capability — and Still Win Tenders

 - Use reflective supervision to convert training into changed practice (capture actions, verify change next month).

-- Link training to KPIs monthly: incidents, MAR errors, falls, attendance, satisfaction.
+- Link training to KPIs monthly: incidents, MAR errors, falls, admissions, satisfaction, enablement outcomes.

 - Grow local pipelines to de-risk recruitment: FE partnerships, apprenticeships, returners.